 Will the tendency of increasing use of open-source software be a threat or an opportunity for your business?

 We’re an optimistic organisation, so we find the opportunities in any change.
 There is always much to learn in terms of trends and customer needs when it comes to open-source software (OSS).
 We do see some synergies between the OSS concept and our strategy around a shared economy, so to that end we embrace it.

-With close to 30 years of experience in the geospatial industry, Dr Jürgen Dold serves as the president of Leica Geosystems and Hexagon Geosystems.
+With close to 30 years of experience in the geospatial industry, Dr Jürgen Dold is the president of Hexagon Geosystems.
 He directs the organisation’s global strategy in measurement technology, leading 5,000 professionals in more than 40 countries.
-Previous to this role, Dold served in many positions within the organisation, from product manager to division president.
-He also served as academic counsel and assistant professor at the Institute for Photogrammetry and Image Processing at TU Braunschweig, Germany, where he oversaw research and development for various projects, including an expedition across the Greenland ice sheet.
-Dold holds a MSc in engineering from the University of Bonn.
-He serves on the boards of ETH Zurich and SWISSMEM and is a member of the ISPRS Foundation Trustees.
+Previous to this role Dold served in many positions within the organisation, from product manager to division president.
+He also served as academic counsel and assistant professor at the Institute for Photogrammetry and Image Processing at the Technical University Braunschweig where he oversaw research and development for various projects, including an expedition across the Greenland ice sheet.
+Dold holds a PhD in engineering and serves on the boards of the Civil, Environmental and Geomatic Engineering Department of the ETH Zurich and the engineering, planning and consulting company Basler & Hofmann.

 Value staying current with geomatics?